 7 Ways to Liven Up Your Interior

 It is important to feel comfortable in your home.
 It is, after all, where you spend a lot of your down time.
 Colors, textures, art work, and soft cozy seating areas can make a huge difference in how you feel in a space.
+Decorate like a pro!

-Use The Right Colors For The Job
+Use The Right Colors For The Job: Decorating Like a Pro

 Studies have shown that colors can effect our emotions on a subconscious and psychological level.
 Warm colors like red, yellow, and orange have been known to evoke feelings of happiness, optimism and energy, but be careful because yellow and orange can also slightly irritate the eyes and red can increase a person’s appetite.
 Cool colors include green, purple, and blue.
 Cool colors are calming and soothing.
 Purple is often used to help spark creativity, so it works well in a home office.
 Neutral colors include black, grey, white, tan, and brown.
 When designing your space these colors are perfect as background colors.
 They are easily mixed with brighter hues to add pops of color to create interesting focal points to any room.